sankalp2004/SLCM-is-Dumb/README.md

 # SLCM CGPA Scraper
 Are you a Manipal student?
 Do you hate SLCM?
 Do you find the UI stupid and confusing and feel exhausted after navigating the website?
 Here's a Python-based web scraper for extracting CGPA information from the SLCM (Student Life Cycle Management) portal using Selenium and advanced OCR techniques.

+Note: This currently solves digit based Captcha like on https://slcm.manipal.edu/ entirely for FREE - no subscription required.

 We could add other features to this so that eventually we can extract everything from SLCM without ever navigating through it again.

 ## Features